liamstreamz8-dev/GPT_DAN/README.md

 For testing LLM Guardrails Legitimatley, While reporting all findings Back to OpenAI So they can Fix them for the further next model.
 ## "Jailbreak" Prompts

 Some of these work better (or at least differently) than others.
-They all exploit the "role play" training model.
+They mostly exploit the "role play" training model while some exploit the "Coding" training model.

 <ul>
 <li>